 I am an everywoman, a generalist.
 I lose track of things.
 I am me.
 I am plugged in, checked out, tired, and amped.
 I’m a mother.
 A poet.
 A breadwinner.
 I write for work, but also out of necessity.
 I process the world in candid words and painterly photographs, visual poetry.
 I tell fictional stories about true events and make up circumstances to more accurately reflect true feeling-moments.
 Sometimes I am funny on purpose.
 The rest of the time, I’m just on purpose.

 My professional accomplishments include numerous print and online journal publications of individual poems.
 I’m currently seeking publication for three completed collections.
 I’m a professional writer and marketing consultant by day, a job that pays me to occasionally play with words (I count my lucky stars frequently).
-I was an editor of my college literary magazine and have one numerous scholastic awards related to English and Writing, including two Pushcart nominations in 2010.
-I’m currently completing my BA in Creative Writing (Poetry) at Southern New Hampshire University, with a projected graduation date of August 2018.
+I was an editor of my college literary magazine and have won numerous scholastic awards related to English and Writing, including two Pushcart nominations in 2010 and a Best of the Net nomination in 2018 for poetry.
+I’m currently completing my BA in Creative Writing and English (Poetry) at Southern New Hampshire University, with a projected graduation date of August 2018.

 I am a long-standing member of a closed poetry workshopping group in Gainesville Florida called The Bee Tree Poets.
 We host a monthly community poetry workshop open to all skill levels for people looking to hone their craft in a safe and welcoming environment.
 We occasionally perform as a group.
 I’m also a former visiting member of The Writer’s Room (circa the 1990s), a prose workshop let by author Sloan Wilson (Man in the Grey Flannel Suit, et al).